One step forward, followed by one step back. Or was it the other way round?

 Halliburton – £558 loss.

 We bought at the green arrow.
 Perfect, a 50% retrace and good price action.
 However, I (foolishly and unknowingly at the time) broke my rule of going against the trend.
 It was only clear to me after the share price went lower and stopped out that we were, indeed, trading against the recent trend.
-We had a lower high.
-Okay, it could be argued that the lower high was slightly hidden until the next move…?
-But still not a good trade.
+We had a lower high; okay, hidden until the next move, but still not a good trade.

 Under Armour Inc. + £667.

 This had everything we required.
 Trend, retrace and price action.
-The target price was set at purchase.
-This was a 3 to 1 trade.
-Meaning that we made 3 times more than our potential loss.
+Target price set at purchase providing a 3 to 1 trade.

 Should I have set a higher target?
 Maybe.
 Only time will tell.
 The target was my call at the time.
 And I still stand by it.
-We are short term traders after all.
-If a new high is made another buy opportunity will always present itself.
+We are short-term traders after all.

 Trades we are currently in: